OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 All the functionality you need to run your vOneCloud can be accessed via Sunstone, and all the support configuration parameters are available either in the :ref:`vOneCloud Control Console <control_console>` or in the :ref:`vOneCloud Control Panel <control_panel>`.

-However, if you want to access the vOneCloud command line interface you can open the vCenter console of the vOneCloud Virtual Machine appliance and log in with the `root` account and the password you used in the :ref:`initial configuration <download_and_deploy_control_console>`.
+To access the :ref:`vOneCloud command line interface <cli_interface>` open the vCenter console of the vOneCloud Virtual Machine appliance and change the tty (Ctrl + Alt + F2).
+Afterwards, log in with the `root` account and the password you used in the :ref:`initial configuration <download_and_deploy_control_console>`, and switch to the `oneadmin` user.